We place the highest importance on the emotional, physical and mental wellbeing of our boys.

 - Rachel Smith (Bank Nurse)

 The medical centre has a treatment room, bedroom and quiet seating area.
-Health screening for all new Prep day boys takes place in the medical centre and is offered upon entry to the school.
-This health check includes; height/weight, vision/colour vision screening and is a wonderful way for our nursing team to meet our new boys.
+Health screening for all new boys takes place in the medical centre and is offered upon entry to the school.
+This health check includes; height/weight, vision/colour vision screening, urine testing (from 13 years) and blood pressure (from 13 years).
 Screening results are sent to parents, including follow-up advice as required.

-A sports therapist/physiotherapist is usually available on Monday, Tuesday and Thursday afternoons between 1.00pm and 5.00pm during term time.
-The current charges are £24.00 for a 45-minute initial consultation and £16.00 for each 30 minute follow-up session.
+Should boys sustain an injury during their sports sessions or matches, they are well looked after.
+The school offers free rehabilitation sessions for injured boys as part of their games programme.
+Bookings should be made via the medical centre.
+Additionally, a sports therapist/physiotherapist is usually available on Monday, Tuesday and Thursday afternoons between 1.00pm and 5.00pm during term time.
+The current charges are £24.00 for a 45-minute initial consultation and £16.00 for each 30-minute follow-up session.

 We ask all parents to complete a medical questionnaire for their son before he joins the school.
 These are then checked by the school nurse to identify any health issues.
 If necessary, a care plan is written in consultation with you and your son.